-(1) A person shall not operate an enterprise or an organisation whose purpose is the movement of cargo and mail by air within or from Uganda without a written Regulated Agent Security Programme approved by the authority and a certificate issued by the authority.

-(2) Ground handling service providers handling cargo shall not handle cargo without a cargo security programme approved by the authority.

-(3) A Regulated Agent Security Programme and Ground Handling Service Providers Cargo Security Programme shall contain-

-- (a) provisions that meet the cargo and mail requirements of the National Civil Aviation Security Programme and these Regulations; - (b) provisions to respond to orders, circulars and directives issued by the authority under regulation 7; - (c) details of how the regulated agent plans to meet and maintain the requirements set out in the Regulated Agent Security Programme; and - (d) procedures for- - (i) ensuring that where screening of cargo and mail is conducted, screening is carried out using an appropriate method, taking into account the nature of the consignment; - (ii) ensuring that cargo and mail have been confirmed and accounted for; - (iii) ensuring the security of buildings and premises where cargo and mail is handled; including access control and transport facilities; - (iv) recruitment and training of staff involved in the implementation of security controls for cargo and mail; - (v) incident reporting; and - (vi) any other matter prescribed by the authority.
+- (1) A person shall not operate an enterprise or an organisation whose purpose is the handling of cargo and mail intended for carriage by air within or from Uganda, including implementing screening or other security controls of cargo and mail without a written Regulated Agent Security Programme approved by the authority and an approved certificate or licence issued by the authority. - (2) Ground handling service providers handling cargo shall not handle cargo without a cargo security programme approved by the authority. - (3) A Regulated Agent Security Programme and Ground Handling Service Providers Cargo Security Programme shall contain- - (a) provisions that meet the cargo and mail requirements of the National Civil Aviation Security Programme and these Regulations; - (b) provisions to respond to orders, circulars and directives issued by the authority under regulation 9; - (c) details of how the regulated agent plans to meet and maintain the requirements set out in the Regulated Agent Security Programme; and - (d) procedures for -

-(4) The Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme shall take into consideration the secure supply chain security process, which comprises management of applicable cargo and mail policies, procedures, and technology as stipulated by the authority to protect supply chain assets from acts of unlawful interference, theft, damage, or terrorism, and to prevent the introduction of contraband, human and unauthorised chemical biological radiological and nuclear weapons.
-(5) The Regulated Agent, Ground Handling Service Providers handling cargo and mail or aircraft operator shall keep a register of its account consignor including identity, address and the particulars of an agent authorized to carry out deliveries of cargo or mail on its behalf.

-(6) The Regulated Agent or ground handling service providers shall review and update the Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme.
+- (i) ensuring that where screening of cargo and mail is conducted, screening is carried out using an appropriate method, taking into account the nature of the consignment; - (ii) ensuring that cargo and mail have been confirmed and accounted for; - (iii) ensuring the security of buildings and premises where cargo and mail is handled; including access control and transport facilities; - (iv) recruitment and training of staff involved in the implementation of security controls for cargo and mail; - (v) incident reporting; and - (vi) any other matter prescribed by the authority. - (4) The Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme shall take into consideration the secure supply chain security process, where applicable which comprises management of applicable cargo and mail policies, procedures, and technology as stipulated by the authority to protect supply chain assets from acts of unlawful interference, theft, damage or terrorism, and to prevent the introduction of contraband, human and unauthorised chemical, biological, radiological and nuclear weapons. - (5) The Regulated Agent or Ground Handling Service Providers handling cargo and mail or aircraft operator shall keep a register of its account consignor including identity, address and the particulars of an agent authorised to carry out deliveries of cargo or mail on its behalf. - (6) The Regulated Agent or Ground Handling Service Providers shall review and update the Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme.

-(7) The review and update in sub regulation (6) may arise after an act of unlawful interference and at least once every two years.
+(7) The review and update in subregulation (6) may arise after an act of unlawful interference and at least once every two years.

-17. Catering Operator Security Programme.
+19. Catering Operator Security Programme